Home » Workplace & Commercial » Cladding Projects » That Moment When You Realise You Can Paint Over Rust

 Priming

 Now we’re sure you want to paint over that unsightly rust.
-Use Rust-Oleum 769 Damp-Proof Primer as it needs minimal preparation, and penetrates the rust all the way to the metal!
+Use 769 as it needs minimal preparation, and penetrates the rust all the way to the metal!
 You can apply it on slightly moist or dry surfaces, for durable corrosion protection.
 It works by expelling moisture and air, and encases the rust whether you use it with, or without a top coat!

 Recommended surface primer for rust